bencyna/readMeGenerator/README.md

    ## Usage
-   ![image of code and integrated terminal](./assets/screenshot1.jpg) The above image shows an exmaple of the code generated and the command line example
+   ![image of code and integrated terminal](./assets/screenshot1.jpg) The above image shows an exmaple of the code generated and the command line example.
    ## License
    This project is covered under the MIT License